YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

-Turning his attention back to his view of the whole scene.
-He tried to image what Knossos would have looked like three-thousand-years ago.
 In his mind with eyes closed, he could see the rectangular central courtyard.
 The four wings suddenly shot upwards, into four and in places, five storeys.
 Columns and pillars supported each storey as the whole wing rose higher.
 He heard sounds of fountains splashing and carts moving led by donkeys and some others drawn by oxen.
-From the artisan workshops, he heard different sounds making a cacophony of activity.
+From the artisan workshops, he heard all sorts of sounds merging into a cacophony of activity.
 From another source he caught the sound of little children chasing squawking chickens.
 The mental picture took the young boy’s breath away.
 But this inner image began to whirl.
 An intense dizziness overcame him.
-He had the feeling that if he did not open his eyes he would pass out.
+He had to open his eyes to avoid losing consciousness.
 What he saw caused his heart to skip a beat.
 He rubbed his eyes in horror.
 What he saw for real was what he had just witnessed in his mind’s eye, down to the smallest detail.

 Christopher heard movement behind him.
 Steeling himself, he swung around.
 A man walked past him without noticing him.
 He wore a loin cloth and peacock feathers decorated his hair.
 Both his upper arms were adorned by bronze rings.
 Three women, carrying baskets, walked behind the man in single file.
 They were dressed flimsily with their bosoms bared.
 Christopher knew this man was important, probably one of the upper classes.
 He didn't know who the women were, but they ignored him too.

+“I cannot believe any of this,” he said under his breath.
 For a while he sat and watched people going about their daily lives.
-He overheard their chatter and with surprise he found he could understand their language!
+He overheard their chatter and surprisingly he found he could understand their language!
 He had no idea how he could possibly do that.

 He was clever at languages, but this was a different matter entirely.
 It only added more weight to this being but a reverie.